 Back on al-Muizz and continuing north, you’ll finally pass by two important mosques built by the Fatimids, the founders of al-Muizz and Cairo itself.

 The first is Al Aqmar Mosque, constructed in 1125.
 This is not part of the inclusive ticket, but is an active mosque that remains in use by the local community.
-As prayer was taking place as I walked by, I didn’t end up going in.
+As prayers were taking place as I walked by, I didn’t end up going in.

 Sadly, the mosque was under construction during my visit.
 Some men out front led me inside to catch a glimpse, but they wouldn’t let me take any photos.
 All I saw was a vast, wide open courtyard.